How to Calculate Your Grade: Simple Guide for School, College & University

 - Participation or attendance โ 10%

-US, UK, Canada & international grading scales
+US, UK, Canada & International Grading Scales

 - United States: A = 90โ100, B = 80โ89, C = 70โ79, D = 60โ69, F = below 60.
-Many colleges also use A-, B+, etc.

-- United Kingdom: Schools often report percentages, while GCSE and A-level subjects are graded from 9โ1 or A*โE.
+- United Kingdom: Schools often report percentages, while GCSE and A-level subjects are graded 9โ1 or A*โE.

 - Canada & Australia: Many schools use a similar AโF scale to the US, but cut-offs can vary by province or institution.

-One of the most popular uses of this tool is to answer: โWhat do I need on my final exam to get an A or to pass the class?โ.
+One of the most popular uses of this tool is to answer: "What do I need on my final exam to get an A or to pass the class?".
+A simple formula you can use is:

 - Focus more on the categories with the heaviest weight (usually tests and exams).

-- Never skip โeasy pointsโ โ homework, small quizzes and participation can lift your average.
+- Never skip "easy points" โ homework, small quizzes and participation can lift your average.

 - Use the calculator weekly to see if you are on track for your target grade.